Bake Play Smile

 • chocolate biscuits (cookies) - you can use any plain sweet chocolate biscuits you like in this recipe.
 I generally use Arnotts choc ripple biscuits which are a popular variety here in Australia.
 Alternatively, you could substitute with Oreos.

 • snowball marshmallows - also known as snow drops or snowballs.
 These are snow drop shaped marshmallows covered in chocolate and coconut.
-You can buy them in packets from most major supermarkets (or you could attempt making your own!)
+You can buy them in packets from most major supermarkets.

 • cream cheese - choose blocks of full fat cream cheese (like Philly or Philadelphia), but not light or spreadable cream cheese as they do not set firm enough.